 Leasing a car through your business

 Your decision on whether to purchase a vehicle through your business will largely depend on how you intend to pay for it.
-There are always multiple financing options when it comes to buying a car, so you need to decide whether your business will be better off leasing the vehicle or simply purchasing it outright.
+Including asset financing there are always multiple financing options when it comes to buying a car, so you need to decide whether your business will be better off leasing the vehicle or simply purchasing it outright.

 When leasing a vehicle, your company won’t actually own it, meaning you can’t claim any capital allowances.
 However, it also means you’re able to claim it as a business expense, allowing you to pay for 100% of the monthly leasing costs through your company’s profits– so long as the vehicle’s CO2 emissions are under 130g/km.
 If your emissions are above this threshold, then you can only claim 85% as an expense.